geosigno/simpleParallax.js/README.md

 customWrapper | String | '' | the selector of the custom wrapper
 maxTransition | Number | 0 | it should be a percentage between 1 and 99

-You can apply these settings with the following JS code:
+You can apply these settings with the following JS code :

 ```javascript
 var images = document.querySelectorAll('.thumbnail');